Jesparzarom/Jesparzarom/README.md

 - 💬 Ask me about **Anything related to Python, web development, or problem-solving with code.
 Feel free to reach out if you have questions.
 I'm just a message away! 😄**

-- 📫 How to reach me **jesparzarom@outlook.com**
+- 📫 How to reach me:  **jesparzarom@outlook.com**

-- ⚡ Fun fact **I'm a Mexican living in Argentina, spicing grilled meat up with a side of spicy sauce.
+- ⚡ Fun fact: **I'm a Mexican living in Argentina, spicing grilled meat up with a side of spicy sauce.
 When I'm not diving into the world of technology or crafting the perfect Spotify playlist, you can find me navigating the wild terrain of "The Long Dark." 🎮 📰🎵 There's also room for read some lighthearted Twitt's in my day.
 Of course what truly matters most to me are those cherished family moments.**

 ---